You know you’re marketing your business as a commodity when prospects start the conversation by asking you about price.

 For example, someone buying a $50 watch is buying something very different from a person buying a $50,000 watch.
 In the latter case they are likely buying status, luxury and exclusivity.
 Sure they want it to tell the time just like the buyer of the $50 watch but that’s unlikely to be their core motivation.

 So to get into the mind of the prospect, we need to discover what result they are actually buying.
 Once you understand this, you then need to craft your unique selling proposition based on the result your prospects want to achieve.

-Stop selling business cards, letterheads and printing and start asking open ended questions such as, “Why are you coming to a printer?
-What is it that you want achieve?”.
+Stop selling business cards, letterheads and printing and start asking open-ended questions such as, “Why are you coming to a printer?
+What is it that you want to achieve?”.
 The prospect doesn’t want business cards and letterheads, they want what they think business cards and letterheads are going to do for their business.

 Use Outrageous Guarantees

 Another great strategy for creating uniqueness in your offer is an outrageous guarantee.
 One which completely reverses the risk of the transaction.